joBr99/nspanel-lovelace-ui/README.md

 6. A confirmation panel will appear, click on `Download`, and wait for HACS to proceed with the download
 6. The Backend Application is now installed, and HACS will inform you when updates are available

-#### Manually

-Installing the Backend Application manually can be summarized by putting the content of the `apps/` directory of this repository (the `nspanel-lovelace-ui/` directory) into the `apps/` directory of your AppDaemon installation.

 ## Installation - Home Automation Part (IoBroker)